Different providers express reasoning in different ways (token budgets, effort levels, or model-specific flags).

 Hebo Gateway standardizes this into a single reasoning configuration so you can keep one client and switch models safely.

-Hebo maps this to the provider-specific knobs (effort levels, token budgets, or hidden flags), so your app doesn’t need to change when you switch models.
+Hebo automatically maps this setting to the appropriate provider-specific controls (effort tiers, token budgets, or internal flags), so your application code remains unchanged when switching models.

 Basic Example